Dynamic-Book/DyboApp/resources/doc/Dybo project.md

 * **Pedagocial.** The educational documents are based on hand annotated pdf documents (with a stylus) and dynamic knowledge model objects plugged in when needed.
 These teaching documents are organized in topics and binders.
 The plugged models are retrieved from existing libraries of scripts, used as is or edited by the user with the Smalltalk programming language.

 ## Hardware
 The Dybo hardware overall look is a digital analogy of a 24x32 (cm) textbook designed for longevity with following features:
-* handwriting on one or two of its screens.
+* handwriting on one or two of its screens, may be one e-ink screen and one color screen
 * RISC V architecture at best or alternatively ARM
 * Cylinder battery cells
-* Easy to repear
+* Easy to reaper

-The interim Dybo will have a different settings, likely only on screen
+The interim Dybo will have a different settings.
+Its purpose is to explore the concept with prototypes build with off-the-shell component.

+# Why it's open and free?
+Both free software and hardware makes the Dybo easier to adapt to local needs.
+Administrating a fleet of free software systems proved to be easier by avoiding undocumented features often found in proprietary systems.
+There is no such things as shadowed area in free software and hardware.

+# Why join?
+## Users
+While it is both a software and hardware project, the Dybo application can be installed on your own device, preferably a GNU/Linux system to enjoy all its  features.

+## Developers
+Join an exciting project where you can gain tremendous experiences in agile software development[2], GNU/Linux system, design.
+If you are more a hardware person, the interim dynabook

-[1] Old English bisignis ‘anxiety’ (see busy, -ness); the sense ‘state of being busy’ was used from Middle English down to the 18th century,
+[1] Old English bisignis ‘anxiety’ (see busy, -ness); the sense ‘state of being busy’ was used from Middle English down to the 18th century.
+[2] Smalltalk is by essence an agile language and development environment.